New Jersey Travel Guide

 - Pick your own apples, plums, tomatoes, or corn in one of the Garden State’s countless family-friendly farms and orchards

-- Hang with the leading minds of the future in Princeton, both a revered university town and a fascinating historic city
+- Hang with the leading minds of the future at Princeton, a revered university town and fascinating historic city

 - Have a blast no matter what your age at Six Flags Great Adventure, America’s largest seasonal theme park, which combines rides with a water park and wildlife safari